LDAWG-a11y/a11yWebApp/src/guides/cookie-banners-case-study.md

 * It is hard to see the difference between the out of focus and in focus “Allow all” button.
 * Even though the link title is different for each “Learn more about this provider”, Windows Narrator only reads out “Learn more about this provider”.
-Change the link to “Learn more about LinkedIn”, “Learn more about Usercentrics” etc.